Bendix Universal Joint

 • Remove the four screws holding the lower pivot pin bearing cap.

 • Remove the four screws holding the upper bearing cap in place.
+Remove the brake hose shield (on Models CJ-3A) and the bearing cap.
 The steering knuckle can now be removed from the axle.

 • Wash all parts in cleaning solvent.
 Replace any damaged or worn parts.
 Inspect the bearing and races for scores, cracks or chips.
 Should the bearing cups be damaged, they may be removed and installed with Special Driver W-138.

-Note 2: On later models .058" was added to the bottom face of the king pin boss on the steering knuckles.
+Note 2: On Model CJ-3A and later models .058" was added to the bottom face of the king pin boss on the steering knuckles.
 This eliminated the lower king pin bearing shims and the adjustment is made by shims at the top bearing cap only.
 (M-14, p193)

 Reverse the procedure of Par, M-14 to reassemble / assemble and install the unit.
 When reinstalling the steering knuckle, sufficient shims must be installed under the top bearing cap to obtain correct preload on the bearing.
 Shims are available in these thicknesses: